Make-School-Courses/ARCHIVE-SPD-2.4-Job-Search-and-Interview-Practice/README.md

 ### Complete Portfolio update initiative

-TBD
+Complete the Portfolio Audit worksheet and reflection

-### Negotiation evaluation w/ instructor
+### Negotiation evaluation with instructor

-TBD
+Pass verbal negotiation practice and verbal assessment outlining content in the [Salary Negotiation Guide](https://docs.google.com/document/d/12oqw1tXTSw5FJduDT8Q46WYW7dGp5Dp39QKK-xuYGR4/edit#)

 ## Evaluation
 To pass this course you must meet the following requirements:

 - Complete all required tutorials
 - Pass all projects according to the associated project rubric
-- Pass the final summative assessment >=75%
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences